-It is the policy of the University of Arizona College of Medicine – Phoenix (COM – P) to continuously engage in ongoing quality improvements of all college policies, programs and processes to ensure the achievement of the mission and the effective monitoring of the medical education program’s compliance with accreditation standards.
+The University of Arizona College of Medicine – Phoenix (COM – P), under the guidance of the Curriculum Committee and in collaboration with Director, Accreditation, continuously engages in ongoing quality improvements of all college policies, programs and processes to ensure the achievement of the mission and the effective monitoring of the medical education program’s compliance with accreditation standards.

 Such improvement initiatives, while far-reaching in scope, include a focus on planning and continuous quality improvement (CQI) processes undertaken to optimize the medical education program’s 1) response to evolving resources and knowledge bases, and 2) compliance with all accreditation standards.